hgouraud/gwtolatex/README.txt

 - mkTex -> main tool: produces a .tex file from a family.txt file
 - mkTweekIndSort and mkTweekIndMerge -> manipulate the index files to integrate photo references

+The tool mkBook encapsulates calls to the tools above:

-The launch parameters are:
+Its launch parameters are:
+ -base defines the base to be used
- -base (wip, is in fact defined in the <a commands in the input file) -bases (wip, for the time being "."; implies gwl is executed in bases) -livres location of input file and .pdf result -follow process the resulting LaTeX code with pdflatex -index n repeat n times the index construction -family name of the .txt file to be processed if not in test mode -famille idem
+ -bases (wip, for the time being "."; mkBook is executed in bases) -livres location of input file and .pdf result -family name of the .txt file to be processed if not in test mode -famille idem
- -test n read file gwtolatex-testn.ext
+ -test n read file gwtolatex-testn.ext (wip)
  -o output file. if not specified livres/family.pdf -level debug level (for my personnal use!!)
  -debug (wip)
- -dev run from the repo otherwise from the distrib dir -v run pdflatex in verbose mode
+ -dev run from the gwtolatex repo otherwise from the distrib dir in bases -v run pdflatex in verbose mode
  -help as usual

-In its current form, GwToLaTeX must run in the folder containing the target base.
+In its current form, mkBook must run in the folder containing the target base and GeneWeb must be available through a GW_BIN variable

 Install and test
 - clone the gwtolatex repo
-- dune build
-- dune exec -- mkTex -test n to try gwttolatex-testn.ext where ext is txt or html
-- make install will install the gw2l_dist folder into your BASES folder
+- make distrib or make install

-- run ./run-test.sh should create a test document in the ./livres folder

-Make distrib will create a folder gw2l_dist containing the necessary components Copy or move this folder into your bases folder.
+Make distrib will create a folder "gw2l_dist" containing the necessary components.
+Copy or move this folder into your bases folder.
-Create a folder Livres containing the input file Xxxx.txt and possible supplemental files associated to <x Input file> commands that may appear in Xxxx.txt.
+Create a folder "livres" containing the main famili description file "Family.txt", and a folder Family-inputs containng possible supplemental files associated to <x Input file> commands that may appear in Family.txt.
-In those files, the macro %%%LIVRES%%% will be replaced by the value of the -livres start parameter, and %%%BASE%%% by the valur of the -base parameter
+In those files, the macro %%%LIVRES%%% will be replaced by the value of the -livres start parameter, and %%%BASE%%% by the valur of the -base parameter.

+- in your "bases" folder, run
+./gw2l_dist/mkBook -base "Base" -livres "livres" -family "Family"

+One of the first steps of mkBook is to create a new copy of the base with additional images reference data obtained from the "livres/family-inputs/who_is_where.txt" file.
+Creation of this new base may fail if you introduce naming discrepancies in this who_is_where file.
+Capitals and accents must be strictly observed.

+To run a test case
+- run ".setup.sh" to create a temporary test base in the gwtolatex folder
+- run "./run-test.sh" should create a test document in the ./gwtolatex/livres folder

 Warning:
 Running pdftolatex is rather tricky and assumes that you have some knowledge